javadsabbagh/kata-rust/RustPrimer/action/preface.md

-# 实战篇
+# Practical articles

-本章举 3 个实际中的例子，来小小展示一下 Rust 在实际中的应用。它们分别是：
+This chapter gives three practical examples to show the application of Rust in practice. they are, respectively:

-- Json处理
+- Json processing
-- Web 应用开发入门
+- Getting Started with Web Application Development
-- 使用Postgresql数据库
+- Use Postgresql database